quist00/carpentries.org/pages/it-developer.md

 [other open positions](http://carpentries.org/jobs), please indicate all positions you are applying for in your cover letter.
 Please also clearly indicate the country in which you pay taxes.

-Applications received before Thursday, 25 August 2022 at 11:59:59 UTC ([see deadline in your time zone](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220825T235959&p1=3399)) will receive full consideration.
+Applications received before Thursday, 25 August 2022 at midnight anywhere on Earth ([see deadline in your time zone](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220825T235959&p1=3399)) will receive full consideration.